How Spotify spying on you – and how to stop it

 On iOS, you can prevent Spotify – and all other apps – from tracking your smartphone activity by changing the app’s transparency settings for tracking.

-Unfortunately, it’s not possible to use Spotify without providing your personal information.
+Unfortunately, using Spotify without providing your personal information is impossible.

 You can hide tracks found in albums or public playlists, and then Spotify will skip that song if it appears in your play queue.